 Autism: An Introduction

 Autism is a lifelong disability which affects the social and communication centre of the brain.
 Autism affects the way an individual relates to people, situations and the immediate environment.
 Many inidividuals with Autism have difficulty processing everyday sensory information.
 They can experience hyper(over) and hypo(under) sensitivity to sight, smells, touch, tastes ad sounds.
-There is no known cure, but there are many ways to help!

 The term Autism Spectrum Disorder (ASD) is used because Autism varies from person to person.
 Around 25% of people with ASD will have an accompanying learning disability.
 Many individuals with ASD will have average or above average intelligence, they are likely to be diagnosed with ASD, high functioning Autism or Aspergers Syndrome.
 Regardless of an individual’s level of functioning, all individuals with an Autism Spectrum Disorder will have problems in the areas of Social Communication, Social Skills and Social Imagination.